Perfect your Ironman build phase with our free 12-week training plan

 Recover right

-Recovery between sessions is vital: prepare meals in advance, use foam rollers, sleep as much as you can.
+Recovery between sessions is vital: prepare meals in advance, use foam rollers, and sleep as much as you can.
+Putting more thought into your meals will lead to a more balanced and nutritionally complete diet to support training.

 Know your numbers

-- Ironman triathlon: how long does it take to train for one if you’re starting from scratch?
+For more advice on your journey into triathlon, here’s how long it takes to train for one if you’re starting from scratch.